qitta/libhugin/docs/user_manual/manual.rst

 .. note::

-    Currently the postprocessor composer plugin is limited to movies only.
+    Currently the postprocessor compose plugin is limited to movies only.
     There is also no imdbid person search, as this is not supported by the used webservices.